monfera/crosslink/README.md

 * suitable for linking input, calculation and rendering components
 * small footprint (around 1kB minified and gzipped)
 * small API, focusing on the `lift` operation
-* fast
+* fast, with lots of headroom
 * predictable
 * glitch free
 * also suitable for asynchronous updates
 * reasonably safe and debuggable
 * covered with test cases

 The library follows the spreadsheet model: cells can be created explicitly, and values can be `put` in the cells.
-Cells can also be `remove`d.
-The real power comes from the `lift` operator, which makes a regular function eg. `(a, b) => a + b` and yields a _lifted_ function, in this case, a cell whose value is the sum of the values of two other cells.
-Each lifted function can be considered a cell in a spreadsheet which is a function that depends on other cells.
+But the real power comes from the spreadsheet formulas, technically, the `lift` operator, which takes a plain function eg. `(a, b) => a + b` and yields a _lifted_ function, in this case, a function that makes a cell whose value is the sum of the values of two referenced cells.
+A lifted function can be used to make one or more cells in the spreadsheet.
+Unneeded cells can also be `remove`d.

 Example: